madkaudev/GoTeam/README.md

 <br>
 Version 0.0.0
 <br>
-- Currently is bare-bones HTML and Javascript.
+- Currently is bare-bones HTML and Javascript. <br>
 - Only support for NFL
 <br>